Evals

 | Setting | Description |

 Once configured, click **Save**.
-When you next publish your Agent, the selected Test Suites will run automatically and the results will be checked against your threshold.
+When you next publish your Agent, the selected test sets will run automatically and the results will be checked against your minimum pass rate.

 ## Best practices